eco-evo-thr-2022/final-project/README.md

 ## Project Proposal

-Name(s) of the folks involved in this project: Heather
+Name(s) of the folks involved in this project: Heather and Beth

 Working title: Applying ecological theories to predict metal sorption onto plastic debris